njons/moving-inventory/README.md

 # Up for grabs!
-a catalogue of items up for grabs when we move :wave:
+A catalogue of house items up for grabs when we move :wave: